 While some people prefer the contouring comfort of memory foam mattresses, others may not be that fond of the "stuck" feeling, especially if you sleep hot or during the summer.
 An all-foam mattress can make the user feel like they're sleeping "in" the bed, not "on" the bed.
 Although advantageous for a side sleeper, back and stomach sleepers may not favour this sensation.
 In this regard, carefully choosing foam firmness is important.

 In hot places like Singapore, we recommend shopping for gel memory foam mattresses.

 C. Gel-Infused Foam Mattress

-Standard memory foam regains shape when the body weight is lifted on the surface.
+Standard memory foam regains its shape when the body weight is lifted off the surface.
 However, recovering its form may not be fast enough, especially for combination sleepers, giving them the feeling of being stuck on the mattress.
 As for a gel mattress, regaining its original form is much faster for better motion comfort.

 Better Breathability than Memory Foam

 When the temperature gets scorching, it's vital to look for a surface to keep you cool while snoozing.
 A gel-infused foam is an efficient solution for places with hotter climates.

 A gel-infused mattress offers adequate support for heavier sleepers that other foam types might not provide.
 If you are on the heavier side and choosing between memory foam and gel-infused foam, go for the latter.

 Additional benefits mean additional costs.
 Generally, gel-infused mattresses are pricier than memory foam.